asteca/ASteCA/docs/basic/isochrones_load.rst

 filter.
 These values are available for example in the `CMD service <http://stev.oapd.inaf.it/cgi-bin/cmd>`_.

-See :ref:`isochrones_api` for more information on the arguments of the :class:`isochrones` class.
+See :py:mod:`asteca.isochrones` for more information on the arguments of the :class:`isochrones` class.

 Please `contact me <gabrielperren@gmail.com>`_ if you have any issues with the loading